A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 Some key assumptions for binary logistic regression include:
 - Binary Dependent Variable: The outcome must be dichotomous (e.g., yes/no, 0/1).
-- Independence of Observations: Data points must not be dependent or matched (e.g., not repeated measures).
+- Independence of Observations: Data points must not be dependent on or matched (e.g., not repeated measures).
 - Linearity of Independent Variables and Log Odds: Continuous predictors must have a linear relationship with the logit of the outcome, not necessarily the outcome itself.
 - No or Little Multicollinearity: Independent variables should not be highly correlated with each other.
 - Large Sample Size: A large sample is needed for maximum likelihood estimation to be reliable.
 A general rule is at least 10–20 cases of the least frequent outcome per predictor.
 - No Extreme Outliers: Extreme outliers can significantly distort model coefficients and predictions.

 What's next?
-With more time and more data it would be ideal to look into how distance from seller to buyer affects deilvery time and satsifaction.
-Also a few of the orders had a review comment that was in portugues.
-Reading each comment to see why a person left a certin review score would be a huge clue into what needs to improve in order to have better cutomer satisfaction.
-Lastley we could break up the orders by year to see what year had the best score and find patterns and trends to see why the other years did not met up to it.
+With more time and more data, it would be ideal to investigate how distance from seller to buyer affects delivery time and satisfaction.
+Also, a few of the orders had a review comment that was in Portuguese.
+Reading each comment to see why a person left a certain review score would be a huge clue to what needs to improve to have better customer satisfaction.
+Lastly, we could break up the orders by year to see what year had the best score and find patterns and trends to see why the other years did not meet up to it.
 There is a lot of data that can be used to find many outcomes which is a reason I chose to use this data set.
-It provied real world data that could be used for many cases.
+It provided real world data that could be used for many cases.
+.